orange-puff/learning-python/README.md

 When we do something like `if 5 in arr:`, where `arr` is a `list`, this is implicitly searching the entire list `arr` for `5`.
 We can easily imagine that `arr` has many values and this search could take a long time, assuming `5` doesn't appear early in the list.

 This is where sets come in.
-When doing `if 5 in s:` where `s` is a `set`, this search happens in what we call `constant` time (whereas we call the search of the list, linear time).
+When doing `if 5 in s:` where `s` is a `set`, this search happens in what we call `constant` time (whereas we call the search of the list `linear` time).
 This is also true for insertions and deletions.

 Therefore, sets are indispensable when we need fast lookup.